Autism And Psychosis: Understanding The Connection And Finding Support

 Living with both autism and psychosis can be challenging

 Clinical research shows that online therapy can be just as effective as traditional in-person therapy for treating individuals with psychosis.
-Data from these studies indicates you can get the same accurate diagnoses, effective treatment, and high-quality care while receiving more accessible mental health services.
+Data from these studies indicates you can get the same accurate diagnoses, effective treatment, and high-quality care while receiving more convenient mental health services.

 Autism spectrum disorders, like other neurodevelopmental conditions, are normally seen as a part of neurodiversity.
 In general, this designation means Autistic brains are built differently, not that something's wrong with them.
 Diversity in the way brains are structured can provide a unique set of strengths and challenges.
 Every journey with autism and psychosis may be different, but yours can be filled with success.